jrenne/CR_Rcodes/README.md

 save(fair, hector, magicc, file="Figure223_EPA_data.Rdat")
 ```

+The file `mu_DICE.csv` contains the trajectory of emission control rates extracted from the Excel file with outputs of the DICE2023 model.
+This Excel file is part of the [supplementary material](https://bit.ly/3TwJ5nO) associated with Barrage and Nordhaus (2024).
+It can be accessed directly via [this link](https://yale.app.box.com/s/whlqcr7gtzdm4nxnrfhvap2hlzebuvvm/file/1361579245945).
+The emission control rate is located in row 71 of this Excel file, within the worksheet named `Opt`.

 ## References

+[L. Barrage, and W. Nordhaus (2024)](https://doi.org/10.1073/pnas.2312030121),   Policies, projections, and the social cost of carbon: Results from the DICE-2023 model, Proc.
+Natl.
+Acad.
+Sci.
+U.S.A.
+121 (13).

 [Bauer, M. D. and G. D. Rudebusch (2023)](https://doi.org/10.1162/rest_a_01109).
 The Rising Cost of Climate Change: Evidence from the Bond Market.
 The Review of Economics and Statistics 105(5), 1255-1270.